-It sounded like a good idea at the time: a week stay in a cabin built in 1890, on a lake, in the Adirondack woods, with no electricity, no wi-fi, no cell phone coverage, and the only access by foot or boat.
-It would be idyllic, a haven of peace and quiet away from the tumultuous clamor of modern life.
+It sounded like a good idea at the time: a week at a cabin built in 1890 on Raquette Lake, NY.
+The perimeter of the lake is 95% public land, part of the Adirondack Park wilderness and the cabin is part of a compound owned by a state college.
+It has no electricity, no wi-fi, no cell phone coverage, and is only accessible by foot or boat.
+It would be idyllic, a haven of peace away from the tumultuous clamor of modern life.
+A place to write my novel.

-I had chosen this cabin because of the story I had heard years before while staying there with friends.
-It was supposedly the place where a wealthy architect of magnificent second homes in the region, William West Durant, had kept his mistress, Minnie.
-It was their secret hideout: their clandestine lair.
-While he lived with his wife and children at the main camp, now owned by a college, he would leave his wife and walk a mile path to meet up with Minnie at their cabin deep in the woods.
+Years earlier I’d stayed there with friends and heard the story about the cabin’s owner.
+It was the place where a wealthy architect of Great Camps in the region, William West Durant, had kept his mistress, Minnie.
+It was their secret hideout; their clandestine lair.
+While he lived with his wife and children at the main camp, now owned by the college, he would launch his wife out on the family’s houseboat, hop on a bike and pedal a mile path leading through the woods to meet up with Minnie.
 Every room of the cabin has a door that leads outside—built that way on purpose, so the story goes, for easy escape in case of intrusion.
-The folklore became my obsession and two years later I was going back to the cabin to finish a draft of my novel.
-What better place than where it all happened?
+The folklore became my obsession of mine.
+I kept thinking it would make a great love story.
+And two years later, I was heading back to the cabin to finish a draft of my novel about Durant.
+What better place to write than where it all happened?

 I asked another writer friend if she wanted to come with me.